jolespin/veba/install/README.md

 and check that `VEBA_DATABASE` environment variable is set.
 If not, then add it manually to ~/.bash_profile: `export VEBA_DATABASE=/path/to/veba_database`.

 Future versions will have `bioconda` installation available.

+If you get a `ClobberError`, you probably canceled a `conda` command while it was running and an incomplete file was downloaded.
+To get around that, remove the environment then run `conda clean --packages --tarballs -y` to remove the corrupted files.

 ____________________________________________________________